 Empowered Parents Are Healthier Parents

 We know that as a new parent, it’s important to take care of your basic needs.
 Food.
 Water.
 Sleep.
 Movement.
 Human connection.
 Birth trauma therapy can help you feel more empowered.

 After therapy, you may have a new acceptance of your birthing experience.
 The experience may have been unexpected, unfair, and scary.
 But, therapy can help you move forward.
 Your birthing experience does not have to be something that you feel stuck in, unable to move forward.
 You can find strength through your experiences, and be the parent that you have envisioned.

 You might be curious about relating to yourself and your partner during this transitional time.
 We have a number of relevant blog posts for new moms, including:

-Begin Healing From Birth Trauma In Scotch Plains, NJ
+Begin Healing From Birth Trauma In Scotch Plains or Branchburg, NJ

 Your birth trauma does not define you.
 Life can be brighter and more hopeful, with birth trauma therapy at Brave Minds Psychological Services.
-Our trained and caring therapists at our offices in Scotch Plains are waiting to give you the best birth trauma therapy available.
+Our trained and caring therapists at our offices in Scotch Plains and Branchburg are waiting to give you the best birth trauma therapy available.
 If you’d prefer to meet with a counselor via video session, we can offer online therapy in New Jersey.
 To begin counseling, follow a few simple steps:

 - Connect with Brave Minds Psychological Services today for a free consultation phone call.